-Some of the key elements of social integration as set out by Bohnke, (2004:13) in the European context, are unattainable without the key economic elements such as a job, accommodation and good education.
-This constitutes a big challenge for the economic and social integration of Mozambicans in Durban, since generally those who have migrated to South Africa, historically, come from rural communities and lack relevant skills and education.
-As Martin (1999:8) has shown, when discussing economic integration of new immigrants entering the European labour market, one of the challenges they face is a lack of relevant skills as a result of low education.
+Some of the key elements of social integration as set out by Bohnke, (2004, p.13) in the European context, are unattainable without the key economic elements such as a job, accommodation and good education.
+This constitutes a major challenge for the economic and social integration of Mozambicans in Durban, since generally those who have migrated to South Africa, historically, come from rural communities and lack relevant skills and education.
+As Martin (1999, p.8) has shown, when discussing economic integration of new immigrants entering the European labour market, one of the challenges they face is a lack of relevant skills as a result of low education.
 A further disadvantage is the inability to communicate in the host language which reduces their chances of being integrated into the labour market.
+The dynamics of economic and social integration are determined by a complex mix of forces at work.
+The exclusionary tendencies operating in the formal economy are powerful and have to do with the very limited spaces provided for individuals with the levels of formal education and skills possessed by the majority of the sample in the study.
+The state also operates to exclude undocumented migrants through its regulation of the labour market and its demand that employers, if they are to comply with the law, have to register employees - a process that requires formal documentation.